 So, we try to simplify the steps, provide less information in the infotainment, break it down, and mainly focus on ergonomics.
 How far is the button from the user, in which part of the car?
 Will the steering wheel cover it?
 For instance, it's worse to put something in the upper right corner - the hand won't reach there.

 You mentioned the term "infotainment," could you explain it for absolute beginners?

 My wife once said that I'm doing IT stuff in dashboards.
-By this we mean the displays in the car, both touch and non-touch.
-There are several names for it: infotainment, HMI - Human Machine Interface.
-We have a display in front of the driver, and another display for infotainment or entertainment, where you have things like phone calls, maps, etc. Within the In-car User Experience, we also have buttons on the steering wheel, levers under the steering wheel, or a head-up display, as well as other buttons located on the center console.
-All of this is In-car UX.
+We mean the displays in the car, both touch and non-touch.
+There are several names for it: infotainment, HMI, Human Machine Interface.
+We have a display in front of the driver, another display for infotainment or entertainment, where you have things like phone calls, maps, etc. Within in-car user experience, we also have buttons on the steering wheel, levers under the steering wheel, or a head-up display, as well as other buttons located on the center console.
+All of this is in-car UX.

 "Automotive Design is cool – you're designing for millions of people for multiple generations."

 We often dealt with UX, like how a website or a form looks, but soon we had to switch to CX and address all the processes around it to provide customers with a good Customer Experience.
 How is this in the automotive industry?